jonschlinkert/gulp-htmlmin/README.md

 See the [html-minifer docs](https://github.com/kangax/html-minifier) for options.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](http://gruntjs.com/).

 ## Author